2019–20 Ukrainian First League: Relegation play-offs

-The relegation–promotion play-off games are scheduled to take place between the last two places (15th and 16th) of the First League with the third places from both groups of the Second League.
-On 28 July 2020, there took place a draw of the PFL play-offs in two legs format (each team plays at home and away) with games scheduled to take place on August 15 and 19.
-On 7 August 2020 the PFL administration announced that dates for promotion/relegation playoffs were shifted by one day.
+The relegation play-off games were scheduled to take place between the last two places (15th and 16th) of the First League with the 3rd places from both groups of the Second League.
+On 28 July 2020, the PFL play-offs draw took place.
+The play-offs were arranged as a two-leg format (each team plays at home and away), with games scheduled to take place on August 15 and 19.
+On 7 August 2020, the PFL administration announced that dates for promotion/relegation playoffs were shifted by one day.
+The First League clubs Metalurh Zaporizhia and FC Cherkashchyna qualified for the play-offs.